pixashot/pixashot/README.md

 - [GitHub Issues](https://github.com/yourusername/pixashot/issues) for bug reports and feature requests
 - [GitHub Discussions](https://github.com/yourusername/pixashot/discussions) for questions and community discussions
 - Follow us on [Twitter](https://twitter.com/pixashot) for updates

-## 🙏 Acknowledgements

-Pixashot is built with amazing open source software, including Flask, Playwright, and more.
-Check out our [Acknowledgements](docs/acknowledgements.md) page for a full list.

----

-Made with ❤️ by the Pixashot team